wonyangcho/studylog/_posts/2020-02-16-Soft Actor-Critic Algorithms and Applications.md

-- Since the policy at time t can only affect the future objective value, we can employ an (approximate) dynamic programming approach, solving for the policy backward through time.
-We rewrite the objective as an iterated maximization.
+- Since the policy at time t <u>can only affect the future objective value</u>, we can employ an (approximate) dynamic programming approach, <u>solving for the policy backward through time</u>.
+We rewrite the **objective as an iterated maximization**.

 $$